ADA-research/nnv-bound-configuration/README.md

 Here, upper and lower bounds are computed, where the function is called per activation layer.

-## Running alpha-beta-CROWN with automated bound configuration on the cifar_conv_small_sigmoid benchmark
+## Running alpha-beta-CROWN with automated bound configuration

 1. Clone repository